dfan1028/issue-viewer/README.md

 - Add mechanism for rate limiting (Github allows 5000 calls per hour for authenticated requests)
 - Add handling for Github user deleting permissions to the client after they've authenticated
 - Response caching (w/redis), for example issues may change often, but repos should not typically change that often
+- Adding `Rack::Attack` protection for API endpoints against spam
+- Repositories and Issue data should not change across Github users.
+The current system can be further abstracted with joins tables so we don't need to duplicate the same data shared amongst different users.

 ## Future Nice-To-Have's

 - Better/prettier UX/UI Design :(
+- More spinners and indicators for user feedback while things load
+- Move login mechanics into the react app
+- Further filters on the serializer to return only just the required attributes
 - Favicon, and other metadata for SEO
 - Translations
 - Breadcrumbs and proper navigation bar
+- Going back in browser when deep inside issues pagination pages only returns to first page instead of previous page